-- That our Federation contributes to multi-agency working in line with statutory guidance Working Together to Safeguard Children; - We understand our role in the safeguarding partner arrangements; and - Our Federation will work with social care, the police, health services and other services to promote the welfare of children and protect them from harm.
+- That our schools contribute to multi-agency working in line with statutory guidance Working Together to Safeguard Children - We understand our role in the safeguarding partner arrangements - Our schools will work with social care, the police, health services and other services to promote the welfare of children and protect them from harm.
 This includes providing a co-ordinated offer of early help when additional needs of children are identified and contributing to inter-agency plans to provide additional support to children subject to child protection plans.

-Information Sharing:
+Information Sharing